Today, I want to talk about how to find actual paid writing projects.

 For starters, you’ve got to look for them.
 As in, actually sit down and do a little digging.
 Send out feelers.
 Make some contacts.

-(I’m mostly talking to the people who contact me and say, “Hey, I just surfed all over [insert freelance jobs site], and clients only want writing work for dirt cheap!”)
+A few people who contact me say, “Hey, I just surfed all over [insert freelance jobs site], and clients only want writing work for dirt cheap!”

 Well yeah, sure.
 Some do.
 Mostly, they’re the folks who don’t understand the value of professional writing, and copywriting in particular.